Ouranosinc/cookiecutter-pypackage/{{cookiecutter.project_slug}}/docs/installation.rst

 ============

 ..
-    We strongly recommend installing {{ cookiecutter.project_name }}, in an Anaconda Python environment.
-Futhermore, due to the complexity of some packages, the default dependency solver can take a long time to resolve the environment.
+    We strongly recommend installing {{ cookiecutter.project_name }} in an Anaconda Python environment.
+    Furthermore, due to the complexity of some packages, the default dependency solver can take a long time to resolve the environment.
     If `mamba` is not already your default solver, consider running the following commands in order to speed up the process:

         .. code-block:: console